-The AVR 520 features an advanced memory system that enables you to establish different configurations for the speaker configuration, digital input, surround mode, delay times, crossover frequency and output levels for each input source.
-This flexibility enables you to custom-tailor the way in which you listen to each source and have the AVR 520 memorize those settings.
+The AVR 325 features an advanced memory system that enables you to establish different configurations for the speaker configuration, digital input, surround mode, delay times, crossover frequency and output levels for each input source.
+This flexibility enables you to customize the way in which you listen to each source and have the AVR 325 memorize those settings.
 This means, for example, that you may use different output levels or trims for different sources, or set different speaker configurations with the resultant changes to the bass management system.
 Once these settings are made, they will automatically be recalled whenever you select that input.

-The factory default settings for the AVR 520 have all inputs except for DVD configured for an analog audio input except for the DVD input, where the Coaxial Digital Input 32 is the default.
-The default speaker settings are for "Large" speakers at the front left/right, "Small" at all other positions, and for the Subwoofer set as being on.
-However, once the DSP processing system is used for the first time for any input, the speaker settings will automatically default to "Small" at all positions with the subwoofer set to "LFE."
+The factory default settings for the AVR 325 have all inputs configured for an analog audio input except for the DVD input, where the Coaxial Digital Audio Input 1 3 is the default.
+The default speaker settings are for "Large" speakers at the front left/right, "Small" at all other positions, and the subwoofer on.
+However, once the DSP processing system is used the first time for any input, the speaker settings will automatically default to "Small" at all positions with the subwoofer set to "LFE."
 The default setting for the surround modes is "Surround Off," or two-channel stereo, although Dolby Digital or DTS will automatically be selected as appropriate when a source with digital encoding is in use.

 Before using the unit, you will probably want to change the settings for most inputs so that they are properly configured to reflect the use of digital or analog inputs, the type of speakers installed and the surround mode specifics of your home theater system.
-Remember that since the AVR 520 memorizes the settings for each input individually, you will need to make these adjustments for each input used.
+Remember that since the AVR 325 memorizes the settings for each input individually, you will need to make these adjustments for each input used.
 However, once they are made, further adjustment is only required when system components are changed.

-To make this process as quick and as easy as possible, we suggest that you use the full-OSD system with the on-screen menus, and step through each input.
+To make this process as quick and easy as possible, we suggest that you use the full-OSD system with the on-screen menus, and step through each input.
 Once you have completed the settings for the first input, many settings may be duplicated for the remaining inputs.
-It is also a good idea to set the configuration data in the order these items are listed in the MASTER menu, as some settings require a specific entry in a prior menu item.
+It is also a good idea to set the configuration data in the order these items are listed in the MASTERMENU, as some settings require a specific entry in a prior menu item.
 Remember that once the settings are made for one input, they must be made for all other input sources in your system.